 Publishing and Un-publishing

-Note: If you have only modified the content of a page, you only need to publish that page, not the entire folder or site.
+Note: If you have only modified the content of a page, you only need to publish that page, not the entire folder or whole site.

-- Once your job is finished publishing, you can view your site in a web browser.
+Once your job is finished publishing, you can view your site in a web browser.
 If in Cascade CMS, your site folder is /sample, then the corollary test and live sites are at:

 For a specific page, it is a similar pattern, but with .html appended.
 If a page in Cascade CMS is: /sample/example

 The corollary test and live pages are at: